Gleaning & Food-Systems Coordinator

 - Experience and comfort coordinating volunteers and speaking publicly

-- Ability to enthusiastically engage with people from diverse backgrounds, promoting trust and collaboration
+- Enthusiasm for engaging with people from diverse backgrounds to promote trust and collaboration

 - Comfort working outdoors in a variety of weather conditions

-- Valid driver’s license and reliable, personal transportation (you will be required at times to deliver gleaned food in your own vehicle)
+- A valid driver’s license and reliable, personal transportation (you will be required to deliver gleaned food in your own vehicle)

-- Comfort and proficiency with technology (such as GSuite, Salesforce, MailChimp), or a willingness to learn about these technologies
+- Comfort and proficiency with technology (such as GSuite, Salesforce, Mailchimp), and/or a willingness to learn

 - An outgoing personality and can-do attitude